cjbreaux/CoWorking-Space/README.md

 * As an owner of the co-working space, I need statistics about traffic and use of the site to better target my marketing efforts.

 * As an owner of the co-working space, I need a way to add events and photos easily to keep the information on the site current.

+### Research and Brainstorming
+I went looking for inspiration from other co-working spaces in San Francisco and Austin and made notes on my impressions.
+My hope was to find sites that meshed with the client's requirements.

+Sites like https://thevault.co/ and http://madeatcraft.com/ used high-quality photos of people working together and bright bold colors that added to a sense of fun.

+Another site http://www.eastsidecollective.com/ did a great job with conveying a clean, modern approach but I think it would be to sterile for this particular clients' needs.

+Finally, https://www.spacesworks.com/ was notable for its clear navigability and inclusion of features I would hope to implement including a calendar section and blog.
+Aesthetically, it seemed a bit too dry for this project.

+The big takeaways for me were how important it was to highlight people actually working together instead of just empty rooms.
+Also, the palette of the site should use bright colors to convey a positive, fun energy.
+The initial impression when visiting a site is crucial to the user experience.

+Layout: Use space and arrangement to evoke the modern, cool vibe.
+Colors: Bright and bold
+Typography: Interesting header with readable text
+Photos: Show how the space is being used, highlight collaboration.